skellis46/slipbox/improvisation and the threshold of the self.md

 The point here is about extending our understanding of ...

-- assumption that closest link between the our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011
+- assumption that closest link between the our version of AM and other practices is with body-mindfulness practices; e.g. like body awareness practices in Mehling 2011 -- think this is a finding??
-- there is Lutz's work on meditation as attentional expertise
+- there is Lutz's work on meditation as attentional expertise [@lutz-2008-attention]

 - this means that the work with KC becomes a kind of case study of a body-based mindfulness practice (originating in dance practices) that is distinct from questions of skill and cognition in flow (e.g. Montero) but that overlaps with a form of attentional expertise